Xetibo/ReSet-Doc/sections/implementation/plugins.typ

 ```),
   kind: "code",
   supplement: "Listing",
-  caption: [Example code for an anyrun plugin, available at: @anyrun],
+  caption: [Example code for an anyrun plugin, available at @anyrun],
 )
 //typstfmt::on
 With just 4 functions, an anyrun plugin can be created which will fill a dynamic